 Economic health is expected to affect waste and recyclables in the country.
 Furthermore, local governments and solid waste owners who are focused on the health of this industry should monitor the gross domestic product (GDP) to establish if the United States will experience growth for eleven consecutive years.

-When it comes to the 2020 legislation, NWRA has been working to see whether tax extenders can be renewed after expiry in 2017.
-NWRA has also been focusing on the federal infrastructural bill for infrastructure measures and surface transportation that can enhance domestic recycling.
+When it comes to the 2020 legislation, NWRA has been working.
+All to see whether tax extenders can be renewed after expiry in 2017.
+NWRA has also been focusing on the federal infrastructural bill.
+Because for infrastructure measures and surface transportation that can enhance domestic recycling.

 For purposes of recycling, the federal government may not engage in much regulatory activity.
-Congress may pass the Recycling Enhancements to Collection and Yield through Consumer Learning and Education (RECYCLE) or the Realizing the Economic Opportunities and Value of Expanding Recycling (RECOVER).
+Congress may pass the Recycling Enhancements to Collection and Yield.
+All through Consumer Learning and Education (RECYCLE).
+In addition, or the Realizing the Economic Opportunities and Value of Expanding Recycling (RECOVER).

 Mergers and acquisitions

-Mergers and acquisitions have been paramount over the last few years.
+Mergers and acquisitions have also been paramount.
+Especially over the last few years.
 The expected merger in 2020 is the Acquisition of Advanced Disposal (ADS).
-Acquisitions have major effects in the waste and recycling industry for hauler and equipment manufacturers.
+Acquisitions have major effects in the waste and recycling industry.
+That’s for hauler and equipment manufacturers.
 ADS’ stockholders agreed to merge with waste management in 2019.

-The acquisition is expected to lead to a divesture of solid waste equipment including disposal equipment and collection facilities which may create opportunities for business growth.
-If the Democrats win the elections later in the year, this may lead to an increase in federal income tax and capital gains, thereby fueling more deals.
+The acquisition is expected to lead to a divesture of solid waste equipment.
+For that’s including disposal equipment and collection facilities.
+All which may create opportunities for business growth.
+If the Democrats win the elections later in the year, this may lead to an increase in federal income tax and capital gains.
+I hear that will be fueling more deals.

-The future of the waste and recycling industry is unknown but it can be estimated with some level of accuracy.
+The future of the waste and recycling industry is unknown.
+However, it can be estimated with some level of accuracy.
 The developments made in 2019 may be fully implemented in 2020.
 You need to watch sustainability issues and workforce deployment unfolding.
-Additionally, check the removal of inaccuracies in information sharing, regulatory practices, and mergers.
+Additionally, check the removal of inaccuracies in information sharing.
+As well as regulatory practices, and mergers.
 The technological advancements regarding waste management may change the waste management business greatly.

 Jessica Chapman is an essay paper writer and editor from Chicago and works for a fast essay writing service in a senior position.
 She loves writing and regularly shares valuable writing tips and advice with her student audience through podcasts and blogs.
 The blogging niche that interest her most are sports, politics and travel.